Work Injury Damages Claim Calculations

 Weekly Payments

-Once you have an approved claim, WorkCover provides weekly benefits that replace lost income.
+Once you have an approved claim, workers’ compensation payments can provide weekly benefits that replace lost income.

 Out-of-pocket expenses include travel costs related to approved medical treatment, prescriptions and the cost of home care.